aloy/qqplotr/README.md

 <img src="man/figures/README-unnamed-chunk-12-1.png" style="display: block; margin: auto;" />

 As we already know, the plot shows that the chosen Normal distribution parameters are not appropriate for the input data.

 Also notice that the `stat_pp_line` function lacks the `dparams` paramater.
-The reason is that `stat_pp_line` draws by default the identity line and, thus, it isn't dependent of the sample data and/or its distribution.
+The reason is that `stat_pp_line` draws by default the identity line and, thus, it isn’t dependent of the sample data and/or its distribution.
 However, if the user wishes to draw another line (different from the identity) he/she may do so by providing the intercept and slope values, respectively, as a vector of length two to the `ab` parameter:

 ``` r
 gg <- ggplot(data = smp, mapping = aes(sample = norm)) +